 Who We Are

-We recruit California’s brightest business minds to volunteer their expertise to help promising small businesses grow and create jobs in lower-income communities.
+We recruit the nation's brightest business minds to volunteer their expertise to help promising small businesses grow and create jobs in lower-income communities.
 PCV’s community of advisors, entrepreneurs, and partner organizations provide small business owners with knowledge and resources to help them -and their employees - excel.
 Our focus is on brick-and-mortar small businesses, like those in manufacturing and distribution, that have the potential to create quality jobs in vulnerable communities.

 Background and History